MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5053.md

 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5053_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Contact - Person Summary (report)

 The **Contact - Person Summary** report shows information about your contact persons.

-The report includes details about the person, such as name, contact number, and so on.
+The report includes details about the person, such as their name, contact number, and so on.
 The report also includes related interactions and to-dos.

 ## Use cases